 Featured Article: Heat Tracing in Piping: Types, Working, Use, Installation, Comparison

 Desalting is a water-cleaning process performed at the initial stage in crude oil refineries.
 The equipment used to clean crude oil is called desalter.

 In other words, Desalter is processing equipment in the refinery that removes salt and other impurities from crude oil.
 Desalter in a refinery is one of the major components.
 It is typically the first unit towards cleaning and processing crude oil and its distillation.

 This equipment of refinery is of shape like a vessel on which transformers are installed for the purpose of the emulsifying mixture of crude oil and emulsifying agent mixed to it for crude oil cleaning.
-Desalters generally mounted on the civil or structural base.
+Desalters are generally mounted on the civil or structural base.

-Why Desalter is important
+Why Desalter is important?

 The main purpose of desalter is to remove undesirable impurities from crude oil before processing it for distillation.
 The most concerning points for removing impurities from crude oil are as follows: